ina-l1/Genetic_Diversity_RSV/README.md

 **Investigating the Dynamics of RSV Genetic Diversity during an Epidemic Cycle**

 # Abstract
-Investigating the Dynamics of RSV Genetic Diversity during an Epidemic Cycle

 ## Background and aims
 Respiratory syncytial virus (RSV) is divided into two antigenically distinct subtypes,